milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 >>> "PGSC0003DMP400020972" in wanted_ids
 True
 ```
+**Exercise**
-Exercise: Guided by the filter_length.py script, write a new script starting as follows which writes out the potato proteins on this list:
+Guided by the `filter_length.py` script, write a new script starting as follows which writes out the potato proteins on this list:

 ```python
 from Bio import SeqIO